About GRACE Communications Foundation

-Helaine Lerner, a longtime environmental advocate, founded GRACE in 1997 to communicate and address the environmental and health problems with our present industrial food system.
+Helaine Lerner, a longtime environmental advocate, founded GRACE to communicate and address the environmental and health problems with our present industrial food system.
 In recent years, GRACE has been organizing philanthropic partners to help develop pilot projects at non-profits and universities to provide solutions.
-Helaine is also chair of the New Tamarind Foundation, which supports a wide range of programs in nursing, social services, integrative medicine, and public health.
+Helaine also sits on the board of the New Tamarind Foundation, which supports a wide range of programs in nursing, social services, integrative medicine and public health.
 She also works closely with her husband Sid Lerner, founder and chairman of The Monday Campaigns, dedicated to global public health promotion.

 Kyle RabinDirector of Programs

-Kyle Rabin is director of programs.
+Kyle Rabin is director of programs at GRACE Communications Foundation.
 He is responsible for the coordination and operations of the foundation's ongoing programs and plays a key role in planning, organizing, staffing and leading a variety of program initiatives.
 His interest and expertise are in the areas of clean energy, water resource protection and the food-water-energy nexus.
 He is a regular contributor to GRACE's Ecocentric blog and has been published in the New York Times, Newsday, the Huffington Post, Civil Eats, AlterNet and Grist.
 He has been quoted in print media and has appeared as a guest on radio and television programs.
 He frequently speaks at state and national conferences.
-Prior to GRACE, Kyle was Executive Director at Friends of the Bay and was a Senior Policy Analyst at Riverkeeper.
-He began his work in the environmental arena as an Air and Energy Program Associate at Environmental Advocates of New York.
+Prior to GRACE, Kyle was executive director at Friends of the Bay and was a senior policy analyst at Riverkeeper.
+He began his work in the environmental arena as an air and energy program associate at Environmental Advocates of New York.
 Kyle received an MS in Environmental Science from the State University of New York College of Environmental Science and Forestry and a BA in Environmental Studies from Binghamton University.
 Kyle and his family live in an energy efficient home, meeting half of their electricity needs with a rooftop solar electric system.